mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

     .collect { println(it) }
 ```

-As you may guess, we can use the `onEach` function as a surrogate of the `collect` function.
+**We can even use the `onEach` function as a surrogate of the `collect` function**.
 We can pass to the lambda we would have passed to the `collect` function to the `onEach` function.
 At this point, calling `collect` will trigger the effective execution of the flow.
 For example, we can rewrite the previous example as follows:

 ```kotlin
 spiderMen.onEach {